znsio/specmatic-documentation/documentation/service_virtualisation.md

 ```

 Without strict mode on, the stub would have returned the string "success", as you can see in examples above.

+### Dynamic stubbing over HTTP

+You can setup a stub over HTTP, after Qontract has been started.

+Post the stub content using the POST verb to Qontract at the path /_qontract/expectations

+The content of the POST request will be the stub data, just like you would put into a stub json file.

 ### Stub file format